Maximize Your Strength with Close Grip Bench Press

 Key Takeaways

-• The close grip bench press is a variation of the traditional bench press, with hands placed closer together on the barbell.
+- The close grip bench press is a variation of the traditional bench press, with hands placed at shoulder-width or just slightly narrower on the barbell.

-• Benefits of close grip bench press include increased triceps activation, improved lockout strength, and reduced stress on the shoulders.
+- Benefits of close grip bench press include greater triceps activation, improved lockout strength, and for some lifters, reduced stress on the shoulders compared to wider grips.

-• Proper form and technique for close grip bench press involve keeping the elbows close to the body, lowering the bar to the lower chest, and pushing through the triceps to extend the arms.
+- Proper form and technique for the close grip bench press involve keeping the elbows close to the body, lowering the bar to the sternum or just above, and pressing through the triceps to extend the arms.

-• To incorporate close grip bench press into your workout routine, consider using it as a secondary exercise after traditional bench press, and gradually increasing weight and reps for progression.
+- To incorporate the close grip bench press into your workout routine, consider using it as a secondary exercise after your standard bench press, and progress by gradually increasing weight and reps.

 Benefits of Close Grip Bench Press

-One of the primary benefits of the close grip bench press is its ability to isolate and strengthen the triceps.
-The triceps are crucial for many upper body movements, and developing them can lead to increased strength in compound lifts such as the bench press and overhead press.
-By focusing on the triceps, lifters can improve their lockout strength, which is often a limiting factor in these lifts.
+One of the most significant benefits of the close grip bench press is its ability to place a greater emphasis on and strengthen the triceps.
+While the triceps are the prime movers, this is still a compound movement that engages the chest and shoulders along with the triceps.
+The triceps are crucial for a variety of upper body movements, and developing them can lead to increased strength in compound lifts such as the traditional bench press and overhead press.
+By increasing triceps involvement, lifters can often see improvements in their lockout strength, which frequently is the limiting factor in pressing lifts.

 Proper Form and Technique